electron/rfcs/rfc-preload-realm.md

 #### `RendererPreloadWorklet`

 [Worklets](https://developer.mozilla.org/en-US/docs/Web/API/Worklet) are a relatively new component of the web.
-Now used for single-purpose processes such as painting, layout, and audio computation.
+Now used for single-purpose processes in the renderer such as painting, layout, and audio computation.

 Electron could provide its own worklet for deciding when and what to inject as a preload script.